Jernskegg/ci-portfolio-project-2/README.md

    When you have waited a few minutes you can click on the link provided and now you can test if everything works as intended. if not you have to update your files and push it again.
 Github pages will update the page for you and again, this might take a few minutes.

-# credits

 # My personal achievements and what I feel I need to work on.

+   My biggest achievment was learning how to refactor reusable code and reduces the code.